NubTheFatMan/nubs_safe_zones/README.md

 Please note that I'm not currently working on this mod anymore, so no plans on fixing these are coming any time soon.
 1. If two zones of the same type are next to each other, and you drag a prop through the line between them, the prop will flicker out and back into the zone.
 2. If all zones are removed, any entities in a zone will remain marked in the zones they were in until another zone is created.
-3. Safe zones are only supposed to prevent damage, however permit building.
-Instead, they ghost props.

 # Completed Features
 These are features that were in Upcoming Changes listed below, however have been completed and moved to this list.